henriquekrah1/Heuristic-Input-Synthesizer/README.md

 - **Safe Zone Constraint:** Logic-bound to the central 50% of the screen to prevent accidental interaction with taskbars, system trays, or UI borders.
 - **Zero External Dependencies:** Built using direct `uintptr` syscalls to `user32.dll` and `kernel32.dll` for a minimal, stealthy footprint.

+## ⚡ Quick Start (No Compilation Required)

+If you prefer not to build from source, you can download the pre-compiled binary (`synthesizer.exe`) directly from the **[Releases](https://github.com/henriquekrah1/heuristic-input-synthesizer/releases)** section of this repository.

 ## 🛠 Prerequisites

 - **OS:** Windows 10/11